 To qualify for this deduction, your MAGI or Modified Adjusted Gross Income must be less than $70,000 if your filing status is single and less than $100,000 if filing jointly.
 Although because of the pause on student loan interest, you might not have any tax-deductible student loan interest, it is always advised to check for any interests.
 Most importantly, by identifying these deductible interests, you can qualify for a lesser tax bracket, reducing your taxes.

-Relatable – Ultimate Guide: How To Choose A Bank in 2022?
+Relatable – How To Choose A Bank: Ultimate Guide in 2023?

 A Guide To Filing Taxes With Student Loans Jointly and Separately